Rules for licensed security businesses

 Equipment

-You can't give your security workers:
+You cannot give your security workers:

 • Over-the-shoulder equipment belts linked to waist belts (known as Sam Browne belts)